rajeshr264/running_pe_quick_data/README.md

 # Running the PE Quick Data Bolt Plan
-This repistory contains code that helps you run the [pe_quick_data](https://forge.puppet.com/puppetlabs/pe_quick_data) bolt plan to collect Puppet-specific information about your Puppet Enterprise environment.
+This repository contains code that helps you run the [pe_quick_data](https://forge.puppet.com/puppetlabs/pe_quick_data) bolt plan to collect Puppet-specific information about your Puppet Enterprise environment.
 This is purely for support reasons.

 # Requirements
 1. The pe_quick_data bolt only works with [Puppet Enterprise (PE) 2018 or later](https://puppet.com/misc/version-history/)